If you want to spruce up your yard on the cheap, the best time to buy plants is in September and after.

 Be sure to check with online sellers, if you're in the market for trees or shrubs.
 During the fall months, they often slash prices drastically to move plants that will soon be too tall to ship.

-Skip the Store and Find Free Perennials
+Skip the Store

 Let your gardener friends know that you have flower beds to fill, so they'll think of you the next time they divide and thin out their perennial flowers and herbs.
-This is a great way to score free plants for your garden.
+It is a great way to score free plants for your garden.
 If you have a lot of space to fill, check Craigslist, Facebook Marketplace and the free listings in your local paper for more offers of free plants.
 You may even luck out and spot free bulbs and tubers in a curb pile.
 Lots of homeowners simply throw out their extras.

 As fast as perennials spread and grow, it won't be long before you're the one sharing your extras with fellow gardeners.

 Annuals are plants that need to be planted every year.
-They include popular bedding plants like petunias, pansies and impatiens, as well as most vegetables and some herbs like basil, cilantro and parsley.
+They include popular bedding plants like petunias, pansies, and impatiens, as well as most vegetables and some herbs like basil, cilantro, and parsley.

 The seasonal nature of annuals means that greenhouses and nurseries try to get rid of them early in the season.
 Look for markdowns on annuals anytime from June through the end of summer.